resoj/Resoj/README.md

 My name is Jose Cruz.
-I am a student in the University of Kentucky studying Computer Science and currently working on getting familiar with machine learning.
+I am a student in the University of Kentucky studying Computer Science.
+I am expected to graduate in May 2024.